Japanese artist and musician Yoko Ono married John Lennon in March 1969, and collaborated with him on a series of recordings, films and artworks.

 Lennon was intrigued by Ono, and they began corresponding.
 Their friendship blossomed, and Lennon later claimed that he wanted to take her to Rishikesh, India, where The Beatles studied meditation with Maharishi Mahesh Yogi in early 1968.

 Their affair began in May 1968.
-While Lennon’s wife Cynthia was in Greece with Magic Alex Mardas, he and Ono recorded an album of experimental sounds at Weybridge, Lennon’s Weybridge home.
+While Lennon’s wife Cynthia was in Greece with Magic Alex Mardas, he and Ono recorded an album of experimental sounds at Kenwood, Lennon’s Weybridge home.
 After its completion they made love for the first time.
 When Cynthia returned to England it was clear that her marriage was over.

 The experimental recordings were released in November 1968 as Unfinished Music No 1: Two Virgins.
 While the music was too avant-garde for most listeners, the cover, featuring a fully nude John and Yoko, made the release one of the most notorious for a mainstream musician.